Devils spoil Hurricanes' home streak with 3-1 win

 Cammalleri doubled the lead at 11:30 of the third, beating Ward over the right shoulder from the right circle with Henrique on the primary helper.

+''We've just found ways to win (against Carolina),'' Henrique said. ''They're a young, fast team and they've been great at home for a while now.
+We knew it was going to be a tough place to play tonight, and since we were on a back-to-back, they'd try to jump on us.
+But we did a good job getting into our game, and it was big playing with the lead.''

-But Aho cut the advantage in half 46 seconds later, beating Schneider with Hainsey on the first assist.
-Aho has a four-game points streak while Teuvo Teravainen, who had the second assist, has points in five straight contests.
+Aho cut the advantage in half 46 seconds later.
+Aho has a four-game points streak while Teuvo Teravainen, who had an assist, has points in five straight contests.

 Palmeiri added an unassisted empty-net goal for New Jersey with two minutes to play.